stevencch99/stevencch99.github.io/_posts/2020-06-14-JavaScript30-day-08-canvas.md

 ![HSL cylinder from Wikipedia](https://upload.wikimedia.org/wikipedia/commons/thumb/6/6b/HSL_color_solid_cylinder_saturation_gray.png/640px-HSL_color_solid_cylinder_saturation_gray.png)
 > HSL cylinder from [Wikipedia](https://en.wikipedia.org/wiki/HSL_and_HSV)

-- hue: The angular dimension starting at the red at 0°, passing through the treen primary at 120° and the blue primary at 240°, and thenwrapping back to red at 360°
+- hue: The angular dimension starting at the red at 0°, passing through the treen primary at 120° and the blue primary at 240°, and then wrapping back to red at 360°
 - saturation: 0 ~ 100%
 - lightness: 0 ~ 100%